 Forth Falls Creek traditionally flowed into the Forth river, and consisted of 7 waterfalls.
-However, in 1969, the construction of Lake Barrington was completed, which flooded the region as part of a Hydro Electic scheme.
+However, in 1969, the construction of Lake Barrington was completed, which flooded the region as part of a Hydro Electric scheme.
 The flooding of the region resulted in a lake that is 20 km's long, and provides water to the Devils Gate Power Station.
-The flooding of the region resulted in one waterfall being lost completely, now submerged deep within Lake Barrington.
-Another waterfall is now half submerged.
+It also resulted in one waterfall being lost completely, now submerged deep within Lake Barrington.
+Another waterfall (the true Forth Falls) is now half submerged.
 The top half can be seen from a kayak or canoe from the lake itself.
 Many locals will attest that the best of Forth Falls is now lost.

 Only 2 of the 5 and a half waterfalls are viewable from the Charleston Track, though in lower flow, it may be possible to walk off track to see more of the falls.